FamousMrChair/K-pop/README.md

 <h3> My recommendations to get started with K-pop. </h3>

-STAN LOONA.
-That's all I have to say, just stan LOONA by far the most talented girl group I have ever seen and they cover all types of concepts and music genres.
+<p>STAN LOONA.
+That's all I have to say, just stan LOONA by far the most talented girl group I have ever seen and they cover all types of concepts
+and music genres.
 Absolutely amazing.</p>

 <a href="https://kprofiles.com/loona-members-profile/"> LOONA!</a>